-For more information on who is liable for AMT and how to figure it, get Form 6251, Alternative Minimum Tax-Individuals.
+For more information on who is liable for AMT and how to figure it, get Form 6251.

 Limit on exemption amount.
 Ordinarily, single people can subtract a \$33,750 exemption amount from their AMT taxable income.
 However, a child who files Form 8615 has a limited exemption amount.
-The child's exemption amount is limited to the child's earned income plus \$5,000.
+The child's exemption amount for 1999 is limited to the child's earned income plus \$5,100.
 Figure the child's allowable exemption amount on the worksheet in the instructions for line 22 of Form 6251.